Gary Marquardt, Ph.D.

-Gary Marquardt is an Associate Professor of History; his scholarship and teaching focuses on social, environmental, and histories of disease in the modern world, especially within Southern Africa.
+Gary Marquardt is an Associate Professor and Chair of the History Program; his scholarship and teaching focuses on social and environmental histories as well as the histories of disease in the modern world, especially within Southern Africa.
 He earned his B.A. in History from the University of Wisconsin-Milwaukee (1994), his M.A. in Social History from SUNY-Albany (1998), and a Ph.D. in African History from the University of Wisconsin-Madison (2007).

 His teaching interests are extensive and have recently included a study abroad course on Post-Apartheid society in South Africa, courses on African History, Revolution in the Graphic Novel, Apartheid in Film and Literature, Coffee, Imperialism, Modern World History, Global Environmental History, Historical Methods, and seminar courses exploring health and disease in Africa and reservation and homeland systems among indigenous populations in the United States, South Africa and Australia.